Here’s a question from one of my WordPress clients:-

 - Go to Settings… Reading…

-- At Front page displays you have a choice of whether to make the front page show your latest blog posts (all the date-related, newscontent) or a static page.
+- At Your homepage displays you have a choice of whether to make the front page show your latest blog posts (all the date-related, newscontent) or a static page.
 Click the one you want.

-- If you have chosen a static page, in the Front page drop-down, select the page you want as the front page.
+- If you have chosen a static page, in the Homepage drop-down, select the page you want as the front page.

 - Click the Save Changes button at the bottom of the page.